Conditions

 • Our doctors, nurses, child life specialists and social workers help your child and your family through the challenges of their condition.
 We connect you to community resources and support groups.

-• At Seattle Children’s, we work with many children and families from around the Northwest and beyond.
+• We work with families from the Northwest and beyond.
 Whether you live nearby or far away, we can help with financial counseling, schooling, housing, transportation, interpreter services and spiritual care.
 Read about our services for patients and families.

 Your child may not have symptoms.
-Symptoms are more likely if the malformation blocks the flow of cerebrospinal fluid (CSF) or puts pressure on the brain or spinal cord.
+Symptoms are more likely if the malformation blocks the flow of CSF or puts pressure on the brain or spinal cord.
 Your child may have 1 or more of these:

-• Headaches in the back of the head or headaches that get worse with straining
+• Headaches in the back of the head or headaches that get worse with straining, coughing or laughing

 • Balance problems, which may cause trouble walking